niplav/site/considerations_on_cryonics.md

 enthusiastic about signing up, but then loose interest as time progresses.

-It doesn't seem obvious how strong motivation drift is and how it develops over time (some people regain motivation after some time), but intuitively it seems like a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
+It doesn't seem obvious how strong motivation drift is and how it develops over time (some people might regain motivation after some time), but intuitively it seems like a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution).
 The reasoning is as follows: Imagine that a thousand people have the